liam-0398/Eris/README.md

   reader/writer, no external `tar` dependency on any platform), backward compatible with older loose-directory `.er` bundles.
 Recorded audio with no source file is embedded into the bundle as a real WAV so it survives save/load.
+Open/Save/Export and sample import all run off the UI thread.
-- **Export**: render the full arrangement (including all effects and SP-1200) to a WAV file.
+- **Export**: render the full arrangement (including all effects, swing and SP-1200) to a WAV file.
+- **Sample import**: WAV (8/16/24/32-bit integer PCM and 32-bit float) and AIFF/AIF (8/16/24/32-bit integer PCM), via hand-written decoders — no third-party codec library.
+An MP3 decoder is in the tree but unfinished and deliberately not wired in yet.
-- **File browser**: WAV-only browser with quick-nav to home/root and a resizable width, drag-and-drop straight onto a track or the instrument slot.
+- **File browser**: quick-nav to home/root (a drive list on Windows) and a resizable width, drag-and-drop straight onto a track or the instrument slot.
+- **Cross-platform UI**: hand-built widgets with DPI-aware scaling (Wayland HiDPI and Xorg both handled), and a Windows build using DirectSound.

 ## Getting the toolchain (fpcupdeluxe)